ChristopherBrum/RB109-Launch_School/variable_scope.md

 ## What is _**Scope**_? ##

 A variable's scope determines where in a program that variable is availble for use.
 It's scope is determined by where it is **initialized** or created.
-Scope in Ruby is defined by a block, which is a piece of code following a method invocation, and usually defined by either curly braces `{}` or `do/end`.
-Note: not all `do/end` demarcate a block!
+Scope in Ruby is defined by a block, which is a piece of code following a method invocation, and usually defined by either curly braces `{ }` or `do...end`.<br>
+Note: not all `do...end` demarcate a block!

 ### Inner & Outer Scope ###

+A local variable is scoped according to where it was _intialized_.
+A local variable initialized within the main object of a program will be accessible anywhere within the program, including anywhere in the main object and inside blocks and nested blocks(with the exception of inside method definitions).
+A variable intialized within a block will be accessible within that block and any blocks nested within it, but not in the main object, other blocks it may be nested within or other blocks at the same level of nesting as itself.
+A local variable initialized in the main object will be considered to have **outer scope** of any blocks created within the main object.
+Any local variable created within a block will be considered to have **inner scope**.

 >_Inner scope can access variables initialized in an outer scope, but not vice versa._